Difference-in-Differences with Sample Selection: Extension to Repeated Cross-section

 Since we don't observe the same individuals in both time periods, we define the latent subgroups for each period $T=t$ as follows:

 The relationship between the observed and latent groups is given in the table below:

+We define our target parameter to be the ATT for the subpopulation that is always observed, denoted by OO, and indicates that selection equals one in the period considered under both counterfactual treatment states.
+Formally,

-To be able to partially identify the ATT for the OO group and characterize the bias for the naive DiD estimator in the repeated cross-sections case, we impose a PTO condition similar to Assumption \ref{PT_OOO} in the main text.
+To be able to partially identify the ATT for the OO group and characterize the bias for the na\"{\i}ve DiD estimator in the repeated cross-sections case, we impose a PTO condition similar to Assumption \ref{PT_OOO} in the main text.